DavisPL/coenobita/README.md

 First, you will need to install Coenobita on your machine.

 #### Manually Install Coenobita
-1. Clone this repository
+1. Install Rust and Cargo (`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`)
+2. Install Nightly (`rustup default nightly`)
+3. Run `rustup component add rust-dev` so Coenobita can access compiler internals
-2. Enter the root directory and run `./install.sh`
+4. Enter the root directory and run `./install.sh`

 #### Install Coenobita Using Cargo
 Note that this currently **does not work** because Coenobita hasn't been published yet.